jart/fabulous/docs/index.rst

 Here's how Fabulous compares to other similar libraries:

-- fabulous_: Licensed mostly MIT.
+- fabulous_: Licensed Apache 2.0.
 Focuses on delivering useful features in the simplest, most user-friendly way possible (without a repulsive name.)
   Written in pure-python but will attempt to auto-magically compile/link a speedup library.  ~5,000 lines of code.